ranibasna/Reproducible-research-with-R-/docs/Git.md

         git push origin --delete branch_name

-* checking out branch (switch between branches): The git checkout command lets you navigate between the branches created by git branch.
+* Checking out branch (switch between branches): The git checkout command lets you navigate between the branches created by git branch.
 Checking out a branch updates the files in the working directory to match the version stored in that branch, and it tells Git to record all new commits on that branch.
 Think of it as a way to select which line of development you’re working on.

         # you can try
         git checkout new_branch